 When Ericka Hart was diagnosed with bilateral breast cancer in May 2014 at the age of 28 and tried to do an image search for black women who underwent double mastectomies, she wasn’t able to find anything.
 That’s when Hart decided to insert herself into the conversation and visual narrative of breast cancer and chronic illness and go topless at some public events — including Afropunk Fest 2016 in Brooklyn — as well as in photos on Instagram.

 A self-described “kinky, poly, cancer-warrior, activist, sexuality educator and performer,” Hart is making an impact in everything from academia to activism, particularly in amplifying the voices of queer, trans black, brown and femme people.
-Her powerful speech entitled “Who Is This For?” at the 2017 Philadelphia Women’s March reminded those participating in the day’s activities that cis and trans women of color cannot be an afterthought in the movement.
+Her powerful speech “Who Is This For?” at the 2017 Philadelphia Women’s March reminded those participating in the day’s activities that cis and trans women of color cannot be an afterthought in the movement.

 Hart is currently an adjunct professor at Columbia University’s School of Social Work and has so much more to say — so pay attention.